Military Soyuz

 The Soviet Union planned several military Soyuz spacecraft models.
 These versions were named Soyuz P, Soyuz PPK, Soyuz R, Soyuz 7K-VI, and Soyuz OIS (Orbital Research Station).
-However, none ever flew in space.
+However, none of the spacecraft ever flew in space.

 Soyuz P, R and PPK

 Soyuz P

 The Soyuz P (Perekhvatchik, Interceptor) space interceptor and Soyuz R (Razvedki, intelligence) command-reconnaissance spacecraft was proposed in December 1962 by Sergei Korolev.
 In the initial draft project, the Soyuz P would use the Soyuz 9K rocket stage and Soyuz 11K tanker spacecraft to conduct a series of dockings and re-fueling operations.
 The complete complex would then conduct intercepts of enemy satellites in orbits up to 6,000 km in altitude.
+Soyuz P was cancelled in 1963.

 Soyuz R

-The Soyuz-R system consisted of two separately launched spacecraft, including the small orbital station 11F71 with photo-reconnaissance and electronic intelligence equipment and a Soyuz 7K-TK for crew transport.
+The Soyuz-R system (1963-1966) consisted of two separately launched spacecraft, including the small orbital station 11F71 with photo-reconnaissance and electronic intelligence equipment and a Soyuz 7K-TK for crew transport.
+Soyuz R was cancelled in 1966.

 Soyuz PPK

 Initially the Soyuz P was designed for piloted inspection and destruction of enemy satellites.
 It was intended that the Soyuz would rendezvous with the target satellite.
-To minimize risk to the crew, a new version, Soyuz PPK (pilotiruemovo korablya-perekhvatchika, crewed interceptor spacecraft) was later proposed.
+To minimize risk to the crew, a new version, Soyuz PPK (pilotiruemovo korablya-perekhvatchika, crewed interceptor spacecraft) was later proposed in 1964.

 Soyuz 7K-VI Zvezda

-The Zvezda (star) station was based on a radically modified Soyuz.
-Objectives were human earth observation, orbital inspection and destruction of enemy satellites.
-Zvezda would be powered by two plutonium radioisotope generators and had a recoilless gun for defense.
+The Zvezda (star) station was based on a radically modified Soyuz begun in October 1965.
+Dmitri Kozlov was the chief engineer of the Soyuz VI project, he also worked on Soyuz-P and Soyuz-R. Soyuz 7K-VI objectives were crew earth observation, orbital inspection and destruction of enemy satellites.
+Zvezda would be powered by two plutonium radioisotope thermoelectric generators, as solar arrays required the spacecraft to be position to the sun, not a desired attack mode.
+Also the military experiments need more power than solar provided.
+Soyuz 7K-VI had a recoilless gun for defense.
 It was designed for shooting in a vacuum and defending the military research spacecraft from enemy satellite inspector and interceptor satellites.
 The gun was aimed by maneuvering the entire spacecraft.
 A special gunsight was installed in the descent module for aiming the gun.
 A forward docking apparatus to allow docking with Almaz was also included.
 Work on Zvezda was cancelled in 1967 with a single prototype in advanced stages of construction.
 Cosmonaut training for the VI began in September 1966.
 The cosmonaut group selected included commander Pavel Popovich, pilot Alexei Gubarev, flight-engineers Yuri Artyukhin, Vladimir Gulyaev, Boris Nikolaevich Belousov, and Gennadiy Kolesnikov.
 Popovich-Kolesnikov and Gubarev-Belousov were the prime crews, with the other engineers acting as reserves and then assigned to later crews.